 Winooski, Vt. received a three-year, $300,000 grant to implement an initiative which will focus on engaging the full diversity of the Winooski community in critical decision-making.
-Winooski is the most diverse municipality in northern New England and the only majority-minority school district in Vermont.
+Winooski is one of the most diverse municipalities in Vermont and contains one of the only majority-minority school districts in the state.
 The initiative aims to establish systems that lift underrepresented voices and accurately reflect the area’s demographics.

 Census data demonstrates that 31% of Winooski residents live below the poverty threshold.
 Many of these at-risk individuals are new Americans and face very real language, cultural, and trust barriers to participating in community dialogue.
 Without intervention, more than one-fifth of the low-income community will have no voice in the decision-making processes that directly impact them.